-The determination of the fair value of each stock award using this option-pricing model is affected by the Company's assumptions regarding a number of complex and subjective variables.
-These variables include, but are not limited to, the expected term of the awards, the expected stock price volatility over the term of the awards, risk-free interest rate, and dividend rate as follows:
+The determination of the fair value of each stock award using the option-pricing model is affected by the Company's assumptions regarding a number of complex and subjective variables.
+These variables include, but are not limited to, the fair value of the common stock at the date of grant, the expected term of the awards, the expected stock price volatility over the term of the awards, risk-free interest rate, and dividend rate.
+The Company's assumptions with respect to these variables are as follows: